Washington State Legislative Tracker

 Jan 13: First reading, referred to House Committee on Capital Budget.

-Reforms the state condo liability code to make it easier to build middle housing and passive house apartments.
+Reforms the state condo liability code to make it easier to build condos as a lower-cost homeownership option.

 About the bill